DIDSR/LCD_CT/docs/source/usage.rst

 .. _LLZ: https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfPCD/classification.cfm?id=5654

-The LCD performance obtained using the LCD-CT tools can help the assessment of image quality imprvoment and quantitative dose reduction potential of advanced nonlinear CT image reconstruction and denoising methods with respect to a reference reconstruction option such as the FBP method.
+The LCD performance obtained using the LCD-CT tools can help the assessment of image quality improvement and quantitative dose reduction potential of advanced nonlinear CT image reconstruction and denoising methods with respect to a reference reconstruction option such as the FBP method.

 Demos
 -----